encode/django-rest-framework/docs/tutorial/7-schemas-and-client-libraries.md

         "_type": "document",
         ...

+The default output style is to use the [Core JSON][corejson] encoding.

+Other schema formats, such as [Open API][openapi] (formerly Swagger) are also supported.

 ## Using a command line client

 Now that our API is exposing a schema endpoint, we can use a dynamic client library to interact with the API.
 To demonstrate this, let's use the Core API command line client.
-We've already installed the `coreapi` package using `pip`, so the client tool should already be available.
+We've already installed the `coreapi` package using `pip`, so the client tool should already be installed.
 Check that it is available on the command line...

     $ coreapi